Preparing Windows operating systems for remote deployment

 Table: Remote deployment actions

-Prepare Windows XP computers or Windows Server 2003 servers that are installed in workgroups
+Prepare Windows XP computers that are installed in workgroups

-Windows XP computers and Windows Server 2003 servers that are installed in workgroups do not accept remote deployment by default.
+Windows XP computers that are installed in workgroups do not accept remote deployment.
 To permit remote deployment, disable Simple File Sharing.

 This limitation does not apply to computers that are part of a Windows domain.

-Prepare Windows Vista, Windows 7, or Windows Server 2008 computers
+Prepare Windows Vista, Windows Server 2008, or Windows 7 computers

-Windows User Account Control blocks local administrative accounts from remotely accessing remote administrative shares such as C$ and Admin$.
-You do not need to fully disable User Account Control on the client computers during the remote deployment if you disable the registry key LocalAccountTokenFilterPolicy.
-For more information, visit the following URL:
+Windows User Access Control blocks local administrative accounts from remotely accessing remote administrative shares such as C$ and Admin$.

 To push the client software to computers, you should use a domain administrator account if the client computer is part of an Active Directory domain.
 Remote deployment also requires administrator privileges to install.